svrooij/wp-geocoded-posts/geocoded-posts/readme.txt

 Or download it right from [Github](https://github.com/svrooij/wp-geocoded-posts/releases) and copy the `geocoded-posts` directory to `wp-content/plugins/`.

 == Changelog ==

+= 0.0.4 =
+* Automatically create (and restore) backup location, in case the mobile app updates the location to 0,0.
+* Clear location button added.
+* Settings link right from the plugin menu.

 = 0.0.3 =
 Serious bug in the client-side geocoding javascript file fixed.